caneara/varnish/docs/pages/button.md

 ## Features

-* Opaque or outline format
+* Opaque, outline or link format
 * Available in seven colors
 * Supports setting an icon
 * Disabled mode and processing mode (with spinner)